Frequently Asked Questions

 Aromatherapy Foundations Level 1 is a pre requisite for the Advanced Application classes, if you have training in aromatherapy already you may qualify for advanced applications - ask Jodi.

-In Advanced Applications - You pick workshops in topics of interest to you.
-In each workshop will learn how to select essential oils to use for a variety of everyday health concerns.
-You will learn and practice the practical skills from level one required to work with essential oils within safe and best practices for this beginning skill level.
-Advanced Applications workshops range from - stress reduction - mood and emotional uses, pain management, respiratory issues, skin care, immune and lymphatic uses, aroma acupressure techniques, and Eastern Energetics of essential oils.
+In Advanced Applications - You will learn and practice the practical skills from level one required to work with essential oils within safe and best practices for this beginning skill level.
+Advanced Applications workshops range from - stress reduction - mood and emotional uses, pain management, aroma acupressure techniques, and Eastern Energetics of essential oils.
 Each module covers a review of general physiology of each system, best fit essential oils and uses, and most workshops includes time to make a blend to take home with you.

-Other classes- I offer a shorter version of Level One called Beginners Prep / Aromatherapy Basics that runs just two nights.
+Other classes- Occasionally I offer a shorter version of Level One called Beginners Prep / Aromatherapy Basics that runs just two nights at the studio.
 This is a fun way to learn some basics tools and get to play with oils.
 Great for the home user, and anyone just wanting to learn a little more about aromatherapy.
 Sign up for our newsletter to stay informed (scroll to the bottom of this page)!

 Q: How are your courses different than an online aromatherapy school?